embedly/embedly-docs/mirage/endpoints/1/image/resize.rst

         http%3A%2F%2Fembed.ly%2Fstatic%2Fimages%2Fsquiggle2.png%3Fv%3D1

 ``errorUrl``
-    The URL of the fallback image to use when ``url`` fails.
+    The URL of the fall back image to use when ``url`` fails.
 The URL must be urlencoded to insure that Embedly retrieves the correct link.
 For example, this Embedly URL::